Analysis: With all five starters returning, can UW’s offensive line exceed Jimmy Lake’s lofty expectations?

 “Roger’s extremely athletic.
 We could really move him up and down the line,” Lake said.
 “He’s still a young puppy.
 Eventually if we wanted to we could move him inside.
 He’s that smart.
 He’s that athletic.
 He has a bright future around here.
 He’s already played some football for us, and he’s going to play a lot more football for us here moving forward.”

-Until then, it’s up to Washington’s five returning starters to prove they’re as tough, nasty, smart and physical as their head coach says.
+Until then, it’s up to Washington’s five returning starters to prove they’re as tough, nasty, smart and physical as their coach says.

 Up next: defensive line